 Here’s a rundown on which types of car insurance coverage follow your car and which follow you as a driver, so you won’t be left wondering, “If someone borrows my car, are they covered under my auto insurance?”

-Liability coverages follow the car
+Liability coverage follows the car

-Your bodily injury liability and property damage coverage will pay for damages or injuries that others sustained, up to the limits of your policy.
+Your bodily injury liability and property damage coverage will pay for damages or injuries that others sustained up to the limits of your policy.

 If the damage exceeds your liability limits, then the driver’s own policy may be tapped as secondary coverage.
 This typically only happens if the driver’s liability limits are higher than your limits as the car’s owner.